1–2 spots available for Q2 · Claim yours

 • Improved Suspense: better sibling pre-fetching

-• React Compiler (beta): auto-memoization; removes most useMemo/useCallback noise
+• React Compiler (beta): auto-memoization, which removes most useMemo/useCallback noise

 • useOptimistic: first-class optimistic UI